Safety and Loss Prevention

 2. Who do I contact to fly on my campus?

-A list of the campus points of contact can be found here.
+A list of the campus points of contact is available on the UC Drones Knowledge Portal.
 Please understand that in many cases, the use of UAS on UC property are regulated by existing campus policies on activities, registered organizations and use of properties.
-These regulations are designed to protect and promote the rights of the members of the University, prevent interference with University functions or activities and assure compliance with all pertinent laws and other applicable University policies.
-For UC students, staff and faculty, you may submit a Flight Request with the UC Drones Web App (go to RSS Dashboard, sign in and select the Drone symbol) or contact the campus for additional or alternative means to submit a request.
+These regulations are designed to protect and promote the rights of the members of the university, prevent interference with university functions or activities and assure compliance with all pertinent laws and other applicable university policies.
+UC students, staff and faculty may submit a Flight Request with the UC Drones Web App (go to RSS Dashboard, sign in and select the Drone symbol) or contact the campus for additional or alternative means to submit a request.

 3. I need to fly a drone for my research.
 What do I need to do?
 How long does it take for approval?

-There may be several special circumstances, but in general, the operator must have an SUAS license from the FAA and must submit a Flight Request to the local campus point of contact.
-Depending on the complexity and timing of the request, the flight request could be approved in minutes or may take several weeks if extra FAA approval or coordination is necessary.
-A Flight Request may be a single flight, a set of flights or cover a year’s worth of activity – the details can be coordinated during the request.
+There may be several special circumstances, but in general, the operator must have an SUAS license from the FAA and must submit a flight request to the local campus point of contact.
+Depending on the complexity and timing of the request, the flight request could be approved in minutes or might take several weeks if extra FAA approval or coordination is necessary.
+A flight request may be a single flight, a set of flights or cover a year’s worth of activity – the details can be coordinated during the request.

 4. What are the laws for flying a drone in the US?

-The most common applicable set of laws for flying a drone is Part 107 (Flying for Work or Business https://www.faa.gov/uas/commercial_operators/).
-This set of law requires the operator to have an SUAS license, have a registered drone and follow the drone laws that limit drone flying to up to 400 ft AGL, during daylight only and may not fly over people or moving vehicles.
+The most common applicable set of laws for flying a drone is Part 107 (Flying for Work or Business).
+This set of laws requires the operator to have an SUAS license, use a registered drone and follow the drone laws that limit drone flying to no more than 400 ft above ground level, during daylight only and not over people or moving vehicles.
 There are additionally special circumstances or restrictions for foreign nationals (international students, visiting scholars), operating on certain public lands, or within certain states or municipalities.

 5. Can I fly a personal drone for my research project or my department?